Last Updated on February 21, 2023

 Contributed by Michelle Moyer from Moyer Memoirs

-Sunflowers are one of the happiest flowers in the world and the Maria’s Field of Hope is beautiful sunflower field near Cleveland Ohio that is a dedication to the courageous spirit of the children who are battling cancer and to those that have been lost too soon.
+Sunflowers are one of the happiest flowers in the world and the Maria’s Field of Hope is a beautiful sunflower field near Cleveland Ohio that is a dedication to the courageous spirit of the children who are battling cancer and to those that have been lost too soon.

 There are two sunflower fields that bloom in the fall around August and September, the largest at 23-acres is in Avon and the second one is in Sandusky.
 Entrance to the sunflowers is free and a donation to the Prayers from Maria Foundation is appreciated in order to fund further research into the deadly childhood cancer diseases.